This is RCCG Sunday School Teachers manual for the adult class.

 CLOSING PRAYER:

-Father, I receive grace to be moderate in all things.
+Father, I receive the grace to invest wisely.

 ASSIGNMENT: RCCG Sunday School Teachers Manual Lesson 43